RevoU-FSSE-2/week-6-muhammad-avicena/README.md

     ```
     You will see the docker container is running via desktop :
     <img alt="docker-image" src="image-github/docker-start.PNG">
-9. Preview our application on your lovely browser that is running on ["http://localhost:5001"](http://localhost:5001)
+9. Preview your application on your lovely browser that is running on ["http://localhost:5001"](http://localhost:5001)
     <img alt="docker-image" src="image-github/docker-preview.PNG">